Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    - Note Consider checking:
      - [Dockerfile](Dockerfile) contains all the instructions need to assemble a Docker container.
      - [start.sh](start.sh) for Quick single agent in Docker.
+     - [entrypoint.sh](entrypoint.sh) for a Smart entrypoint used in Dockerfile (Must be downloaded too along with Dockerfile)
      - [start-multi-agent-cluster.sh](start-multi-agent-cluster.sh) for Multi-agent Docker cluster, What it does:
        - Starts a multi-agent Docker cluster — runs docker-compose up -d in detached mode (background), scaling the agent-client service to 5 simultaneous instances, alongside whatever server is defined in the docker-compose.yml.
        - Tails the logs — runs docker-compose logs -f which streams live logs from all containers (server + all 5 clients) to your terminal until you hit Ctrl+C.